Pie: Antiquity

 The 1st-century Roman cookbook Apicius makes various mentions of recipes which involve a pie case.
 By 160 BC, Roman statesman Marcus Porcius Cato (234–149 BC), who wrote De Agri Cultura, notes the recipe for the most popular pie/cake called placenta.
 Also called libum by the Romans, it was more like a modern-day cheesecake on a pastry base, often used as an offering to the gods.
 With the development of the Roman Empire and its efficient road transport, pie cooking spread throughout Europe.
 Wealthy Romans combined many types of meats in their pies, including mussels and other seafood.
 Roman pie makers generally used vegetable oils, such as olive oil, to make their dough.

-Pies remained as a staple of traveling and working peoples in the colder northern European countries, with regional variations based on both the locally grown and available meats, as well as the locally farmed cereal crop.
-In these colder countries, butter and lard were the main fats in use, which meant that pie cooks created dough that could be rolled flat and moulded into different shapes.
-The Cornish pasty is an adaptation of the pie to a working man's daily food needs.
-The first reference to "pyes" as food items appeared in England (in a Latin context) as early as the 12th century), but it is not clear that this referred to baked pies.

 Medieval era

-In the Medieval era, pies were usually savory meat pies made with "...beef, lamb, wild duck, magpie pigeon -- spiced with pepper, currants or dates".
+In the Medieval era, pies were usually savoury meat pies made with "...beef, lamb, wild duck, magpie pigeon -- spiced with pepper, currants or dates".
 Medieval cooks had restricted access to ovens due to their costs of construction and need for abundant supplies of fuel.
 Since pies could be easily cooked over an open fire, this made pies easier for most cooks to make.
 At the same time, by partnering with a baker, a cook could focus on preparing the filling.

-The earliest pie-like recipes refer to coffyns (the word actually used for a basket or box), with straight sealed sides and a top; open-top pies were called traps.
-The resulting hardened pastry was not necessarily eaten, its function being to contain the filling for cooking, and to store it, though whether servants may have eaten it once their masters had eaten the filling is impossible to prove.
+The earliest pie doughs were probably an inedible, stiff mixture of rye flour and water.
+The earliest pie recipes refer to coffyns (the word actually used for a basket or box), with straight sealed sides and a top; open-top pies were called traps.
+Until the mid-16th century this British pie dough known as "cofyn" was used as a baking dish.
+These pies were meant to be eaten with the hands.
+The hardened coffyn pastry was not necessarily eaten, its function being to contain the filling for baking, and to extend its shelf-life.
 The thick crust was so sturdy it had to be cracked open to get to the filling.
 This may also be the reason why early recipes focus on the filling over the surrounding case, with this development leading to the use of reusable earthenware pie cases which reduced the use of expensive flour.
+Ceramic pie dishes were not used until the 16th century.
 Medieval pie crusts were often baked first, to create a "pot" of baked dough with a removable top crust, hence the name pot pie.